prayatna-jain/easy-flows/README.md

 Easy Flows is a workflow engine for Java.
 It provides simple APIs and building blocks to make it easy to create and run composable workflows.

-A unit of work in Easy Flows is represented by the `Work` interface.
-A work flow is represented by the `WorkFlow` interface.
+A unit of action in Easy Flows is represented by the `Action` interface.
+An action flow is represented by the `WorkFlow` interface.
 Easy Flows provides 4 implementations of the `WorkFlow` interface:

 <p align="center">